-Are there benefits to c-section scar massage?
-Does scar tissue massage really help?
+Are there benefits to c-section scar massages?
+Do scar tissue massages help?

 The short answer to all these questions: Yes.